Quantinuum/tket/pytket/docs/faqs.md

 tk_circ = qiskit_to_tk(qc)
 ```

-Conversion in the opposite direction can be accomplished using `qiskit_to_tk`.
+Conversion in the opposite direction can be accomplished using `tk_to_qiskit`.
 In the case where there is no replacement for a pytket operation in qiskit the unsupported operation will be implemented in terms of the available gates.

 Note here that `pytket` and `qiskit` use different qubit ordering conventions so care should be taken when
 converting between circuit formats and interpreting results.